For every successful love experience,

 Separation & Emotions

-Do you wait until you are in crisis before you seek counseling?
+Do you wait until you are in crisis before you seek help?

-Perhaps you talk to friends or parents hoping for free marriage counseling.
+Perhaps you talk to friends or parents hoping for cheap counseling.
 But your friends and family may agree with your

 prejudices without considering your partner's perspectives.